 4. Islamic Cairo — Capital of Faith and Continuity

-Islamic Cairo represents more than 1,000 years of Islamic architecture, scholarship, trade, markets, mosques and living urban heritage.
+Islamic Cairo represents centuries of Islamic architecture, scholarship, trade, markets, mosques and living urban heritage.

 The Four Old Capitals of Egypt at a Glance